 What the candidates should do?

 By leaving these questions for experts to reply, I would suggest to prepare yourself before taking any aptitude or personality test.
-Obviously this article is not sufficient to prepare you for such a test.
+Obviously, this short article is not sufficient to prepare you for such a test.
 However, it will provide a few tips to help you start your training before encountering any psychological instrument.
 Go through them and practice test below to prepare for patterns that you will have to handle during your psychological session.

 Once you have an idea of who you want to “model” for your personality test, you can use one of the best methods for personality test training.
 This method is easy, once you know who to model the test after.
 On every question of the test, simply answer the test, as the person that you are modeling would answer.
 For instance, if Jim is an outgoing person who is a good team player, ask yourself, “What would Jim do in this situation?”.
 Throughout the entire test, ask yourself this question on each item on the test.

 Once you have the test modeled after someone you know that meets the personality requirements for the job or position that you are seeking, there are other methods for personality test training that can be used to your advantage.
-One of these methods is called “role playing”.
-Role playing involves you pretending to be someone else.
+One of these methods is called “role-playing.”
+Role-playing involves you pretending to be someone else.
 If you've ever acted in a school play, you know what this is.
 If not, every step of the way in your interview, you force your personality to respond to different questions like an ideal job candidate would.
 Often, it is during the first actual interview that the results of the personality test are confirmed.
-For instance, if you scored well as an outgoing and friendly person on the personality test (but in reality you are nervous with job interviews), you need to be as outgoing and friendly as possible.
-Study outgoing people in public, if you do not know how to respond in a situation like this.
+For instance, if you scored well as an outgoing and friendly person on the personality test (but in reality, you are nervous with job interviews), you need to be as outgoing and helping as possible.
+Study friendly people in the public, if you do not know how to respond in a situation like this.